 You’ll want something to enjoy swimming or snorkeling, so it is a good idea to bring your own snorkel or goggles.
 Even just for the pool, my kids always bring a pair of goggles so they can play comfortably in the water.

 Your all inclusive may or may not have a beach.
-But take into account if your resort has a beach or if you are going to do any day trips, whether you visit a beach or cenote, Xcaret Park, etc.
+But take into account if your resort has a beach or if you are going to do any day trips, whether you visit a beach or cenote, Xcaret Park, etc., water shoes are a good idea.
+There can be uneven footing, slippery rocks, or other things that are not comfortable to step on.

 A good camera / action camera